 - If MIDs are missing from any stores, Olo will collect that information during onboarding.
 This must be collected prior to any location going live on Google Food Ordering.

 - All of the Olo-supported credit card processors can be used for Google Food Ordering except for the deprecated Worldpay platform.
-Your Google Rails Specialist will confirm should any additional action be necessary.
+Your Google Specialist will confirm should any additional action be necessary.

 - The brand is the merchant of record for Google Food Ordering.
 Chargebacks will therefore be handled by the brand, just as orders on Olo.

-- Brand: In order to kickoff the project, the brand must complete the questionnaire & provide the Rails Specialist with any necessary POS configuration information.
+- Brand: In order to kickoff the project, the brand must complete the questionnaire & provide the Specialist with any necessary POS configuration information.

 - Olo: Your Specialist will set everything up in the system and run internal testing to ensure all appears correct in Google’s system.
 This takes approximately 1 week from the completion of the questionnaire.
 Olo will then send live testing instructions to the brand.